microsoft/live-share/docs/collab-vs.md

   - [Getting started and managing collaboration sessions](getting-started.md)
   - [Visual Studio Code features](collab-vscode.md)

-## Recap: Collaboration Session Host and Guests
+## Recap: Collaboration session host and guests

-All collaboration activities in Visual Studio Live Share involve a single "collaboration session host" with one or more "guest."
+All collaboration activities in Visual Studio Live Share involve a single **collaboration session host** and one or more **guests**.
 The host is the person that started the collaboration session and anyone that joins is a guest.
 See [getting started](getting-started.md) for information on starting and joining collaboration sessions.

 Collaboration session hosts can use all of their tools and services as they would normally but guests are only given access to the specific things the host has shared with them.
 This includes code, running servers, debugging sessions and more.
 Currently all content that is shared is kept on the host's machine and not synchronized to the cloud or on the guest's machine which enables _instant access_ and _increased security_.
-The advantage is that the entire solution is available the moment a guest joins and the moment a host ends a collaboration session the content is no longer available since temp files created during the session by the editor to improve performance are automatically cleaned up.
+The advantage is that the entire solution is available the moment a guest joins and the moment a host ends a collaboration session the content is no longer available.
+Further, temp files created by the IDE/editor to improve performance for the guest are automatically cleaned up when the session ends.

 ## Collaborative editing

-Once a guest has joined a collaboration session all collaborators will immediately be able to see each others edits and highlights in real-time.
+Once a guest has joined a collaboration session, the host other guests will immediately be able to see each others edits and highlights in real-time.
 Simply select a file from the Solution Explorer and start editing.
-Participants will see edits as you make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.
+Guests will see edits as the host or other guests make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.

 ![Screen shot showing co-editing](media/vs-coedit.png)

-In addition, each collaborator can navigate to any file in the shared project.
+In addition, each guest can navigate to any file in the shared project.
 This means you can edit together in the same file or independently in separate files and thus seamlessly switch between investigation, small tweaks, and collaborative editing.
 The resulting edits are persisted on the host's machine so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."

 Further, to better allow you to highlight where problems might exist or convey ideas, selections are also visible to all guests.

 ![Screen shot showing highlighting](media/vs-highlight.png)

-### Moving to a collaborator's edit location
+### Moving to another person's edit location

-Each collaborator in your the session can be seen in the upper right and you can hover over the avatar to see their full information.
+Each person in your the session can be seen in the upper right and you can hover over the avatar to see their full information.
 Further, simply clicking on this same icon to jumps the active editor to their exact location.

 ![Screen shot showing user](media/vs-person.png)